amandafrench/resilientdh/wp-content/plugins/very-simple-contact-form/readme.txt

 If plugin isn't translated into this language, language fallback will be English.

 = What is the default email subject? =
-By default the email subject contains a prefix (name of your site) followed by the subject that sender has entered.
-If subject field is hidden it only contains a prefix.
+By default the email subject contains the name of your site followed by the subject that sender has entered.
+If subject field is hidden it only contains the name of your site.

-You can change the prefix or whole subject using an attribute.
-Changing whole subject means that prefix will not be part of the subject anymore.
+You can change this subject using an attribute.

 Note: this subject will also be used in the confirmation email to sender (if activated).